savagegus/savagegus.github.com/_posts/2005-10-18-wicked-cool-free-stuff.md

 ---
 layout: post
-title: "Wicked Cool Free Stuff"
+title: Wicked Cool Free Stuff
 category: posts
+tags:
+- wav
+- mp3
+- ipod
+- san francisco
+- internet archive
+- muine
+- multimedia
+- music and audio
 ---
 <p>
 Day 2 of vacation is a success.
 I got a lot of important sitting around done AND I beat a level in Incredible Hulk for the xbox.
 Pantloads of fun were had by all. (me). </p>